Scared at Disney?

 1. Plan Ahead

 You know your child and if there is any doubt in your mind that you might have some issues at the Park, do everything you can before the trip to prepare them.
 Show them videos online about the rides.
-Get a Disney Vacation Planning DVD (click the image above).
-Watch it over and over so your child can be comfortable with more of the aspects of the place.
+Watch them over and over so your child can be comfortable with more of the aspects of the place.

 I’d also advise against setting huge expectations.
 Don’t expect that you’re going to jump right on Space Mountain with a nervous kid!
 Plan your day intentionally with a slow start.
 Don’t expect that your kid is going to run into Mickey’s arms to give him a huge hug if he’s never seen these larger-than-life Characters.
 As your children become more comfortable in the Park throughout the day, you might be able to get them to try new experiences.

 2. Tried and True…Maybe Not So Much

 Even if your child loved a particular ride in the past, that doesn’t guarantee that they’ll still enjoy it on this trip.
 My son rode the Pirates of the Caribbean dozens of times.
 But one day (at age four) he got in the boat and screamed until we took him out!
 For whatever reason something scared him and he refused to get on the ride for years after that.
 And then one day, just like that that, he was fine and wanted to go on it again!
 You just never know.

 Your kids might be fine with the spooky Haunted Mansion but suddenly be terrified of Dumbo.
 And they might be 10 years old…just sayin’.
 There’s not much you can do about this issue, just let it go and move on to the next attraction.